metacpan/metacpan-cpan-extracted/distros/M/Mojo-UserAgent-Role-Resume/README.md

     my $ua = $class->new;
     $ua->max_attempts(5);

 The number of attempts it will try (at most).
+Defaults to 1.

-What matters for each download is the value this attribute held at the time the first attempt of that download took place.
+What matters for each download is the value this attribute held at the time the first attempt of that download was started.

 # TODO